webpack-contrib/copy-webpack-plugin/README.md

 Default: `false`

-Overwrites files already in `compilation.assets` (usually added by other plugins/loaders).
+Overwrites files that already exist in `compilation.assets` (typically added by other plugins or loaders).

 **webpack.config.js**